openshift-kni/performance-addon-operators/cmd/performance-profile-creator/README.md

 ## Flow
 1. PPC consumes a must-gather output.
-1. PPC may run must-gather directly if the must-gather output is not given.
 1. PPC output is a bunch of YAML data (PAO profile + NTO tuned part).

 ## Things to note before running Performance Profile Creator